donwatkins/PyStudents4Good/Wednesday.md

 ---

 #### Function are blocks of code we can use over and over again.
-Here is an example of how we create a function to draw ColorSquareSpiral.py
+Here is an example of how we create a function to draw ColorSquareSpiral.py.
+We create functions in Python using the 'def' argument.
 ```
 # ColorSquareSpiral function
 def ColorSquareSpiral():